sartim/MySql-Python-Import-Script/README.md

 # MySql-Python-Import-Script
 Python script for importing data from .csv, .xls, or .xlsx to MySql database.
+It requires the headers to run an insert query to database using the headers as the fields.

 ## Setup